jessemcg/geek-dictation/README.md

 * curl (likely already installed)

 ## Getting Started
-### Set up a GGML optimized Whisper model.
+### Set up a GGML optimized whisper model.
 The documentation in [whisper.cpp](https://github.com/ggerganov/whisper.cpp) is fairly straight forward.
 For a reasonably powerful desktop computer, I would recommend the english small model, which isn't actually that small (tiny and base are smaller).
 For a notebook computer or an older desktop, base or tiny is probably better.

-The Whisper.cpp documentation describes ways to further accelerate inference speed.
+The whisper.cpp documentation describes ways to further accelerate inference speed.
 Because I do not have a fancy GPU, I went with [openvino](https://github.com/openvinotoolkit/openvino).
 For those considering this approach, I have two thoughts.
 First, although openvino is an Intel project, it works just fine with AMD CPUs with an x86 architecture.
 Second, the version of openvino could matter.
-Through much trial and error, I learned that version 2023.0.0 (recommended by Whisper.cpp) worked for my older Coffee Lake intel computer.
+Through much trial and error, I learned that version 2023.0.0 (recommended by whisper.cpp) worked for my older Coffee Lake intel computer.
 However, I needed version 2023.2.0 for my newer Ryzen 9 7950X computer.

 ### Get dotool working.
 You will need an application that simulates keyboard input.
 Both [dotool](https://sr.ht/~geb/dotool/) and [ydotool](https://github.com/ReimuNotMoe/ydotool) work with [Wayland](https://wayland.freedesktop.org/), and either will work for this project.
 I prefer dotool because it seems much faster.
 In fact, I found it necessary to slow it down by five milliseconds to ensure accuracy (see process.sh).
 To get dotool working: